 Though there are several vendors that offer free and paid email certificates for digital signatures, we will be talking about Comodo, as an example.
 The method to install certificates from other vendors is more or less the same.

-First you have to get the certificate.
+First, you have to get the certificate.
 At Comodo, it is a two-step process.

 - You have to apply for the digital signature that would be related to your email ID.
-Click here for the free digital signature application form.
+Visit comodo.com for the free digital signature application form.
 Here, you mention the email ID for which, you want the email ID.
 You can also create a revocation password just in case you wish to revoke the certificate later.
 You may have reasons to revoke the certificate later when you feel your certificate key is copied and used by someone else or when you forget the password you set after importing the digital signature into Microsoft Outlook or other email clients.

 - Once you fill in the application form, a link is sent to your email ID which was mentioned in the application form.
-When you click the link in the email after filling up the email digital signature application, the website attempts to install the certificate to your computer.
+When you click the link in the email after filling up the email digital signature application, the website attempts to install the certificate on your computer.
 You will be prompted by the system on whether or not to allow the website to install the certificate.
 Allow it so that it is installed.

 The application form looks like the image below.
 Fill in all the details.
-You will have to scroll down the entire agreement before you can click Accept button.
+You will have to scroll down the entire agreement before you can click the Accept button.
 You may be prompted twice to click the Accept button in some cases.